thibaultlaurens/tech-notes/fundamentals/03-software-engineering.md

 - **Immutable record** - The decisions made in a previously published ADR should not be altered
 - **Specificity** - Each ADR should be about a single AD

-Characteristics of a good context in an ADR:
+Characteristics of good **context**:

 - Explain your organization's situation and business priorities
 - Include rationale and considerations based on social and skills makeups of your teams

-Characteristics of good Consequences in an ADR:
+Characteristics of good **consequences**:

 - Right approach - "We need to start doing X instead of Y"
 - Wrong approach - Do not explain the AD in terms of "Pros" and "Cons" of having made the particular AD

-A new ADR may take the place of a previous ADR:

-- When an AD is made that replaces or invalidates a previous ADR, a new ADR should be created
+A new ADR may take the place of a previous ADR: when an AD is made that **replaces or invalidates** a previous ADR, a new ADR should be created.

 ### ADR Template